 Free Decodable Readers

-Printable decodable books organized by phonics skill.
-Pick a lesson, find your readers, and print instantly.
-Each mini-book pairs a phonics-controlled story with a coloring page illustration.
+Printable decodable books for new readers, sorted into four simple levels.
+Pick the level that fits your child — no phonics jargon required — and print instantly.
+Each mini-book pairs a phonics-controlled story with a coloring page.
 Aligned with the Science of Reading.

 Decodable Books